Jackie Oliver: Driving career

 Oliver began a long career in motorsport in 1961, driving a Mini in British club saloon racing.
 In 1962 and 1963 he raced for Ecurie Freeze in a Marcos GT.
 In 1964 He raced in a Lotus Elan driving for D.R.
 Fabrications team and entered GT racing, scoring some excellent results, and then having a difficult time in Formula Three, where his natural speed was blighted by mechanical failures.

 Nevertheless, for 1967 he was drafted into the Team Lotus Formula Two team, which also saw him making his Grand Prix debut in the F2 class at the German Grand Prix, where he came fifth overall and won the F2 class.
-In 1968, he was called up by Colin Chapman to take over the works Formula One seat for Team Lotus after the death of Jim Clark.
-His contract did not include an F2 drive.
-In discussions with Tony Rudlin, a failed racing driver, at that time responsible for running the Herts and Essex Aero Club for ex-world motor cycling champion, Roger Frogley, a deal was struck to run in the club's colours.
-Lotus supplied and ran the car, supplied the mechanics and generally acted as competition managers while Rudlin was team manager.
-The F2 team was reasonably successful although not running full Team Lotus spec.
+In 1968, he was called up to F1 by Colin Chapman to take over the works Formula One seat for Team Lotus after the death of Jim Clark.
+The season would turn out to be difficult, with Oliver struggling for finishes.
+He led the British Grand Prix until an engine failure, and would only finish twice, his best result being third place at the season-closing Mexican Grand Prix.
+In F2 he was reasonably successful driving a Lotus running for the Herts and Essex Aero Club team.
 At the end of the year the team was invited to compete in the four races making up the Argentine Temporada.
 The Herts and Essex Team finished third overall in the series.
-The F1 season would turn out to be difficult, with Oliver struggling for finishes.
-He led the British Grand Prix until an engine failure, and would only finish twice, his best result being third place at the season-closing Mexican Grand Prix.

 With Jochen Rindt signing for Lotus for 1969, Oliver switched to BRM.
 He was to suffer disappointing two years at the Bourne team, which would effectively kill off his Grand Prix career.
 In two years, he would muster just four finishes, with his only points scores being sixth place in the 1969 Mexican Grand Prix, and fifth in the 1970 Austrian Grand Prix.
 However, in 1970, he led much of the Race of Champions holding off Stewart and was a strong third for most of the Dutch and British GP.
 The poor result in the Austrian GP which Team boss, Louis Stanley thought he should have won, saw the best car go to Pedro Rodríguez from then on, but Oliver still led some laps at the slipstream Italian race.
 Stanley described Oliver, as 'good, but not nearly as good as he thought'.
 The majority of his other races saw the BRM break down.
 Most pundits and sponsor, Yardley, were surprised and disappointed after Oliver was sacked by BRM.
 Jackie Stewart, judged Oliver a very good GP and Can-Am driver.